Top-rated shows to keep kids entertained

 These 100% mega-brilliant kids’ shows are great for grown-ups too.
 Parents and critics agree: these are perfect holiday binge fare.

-Just in time for the school holidays, here are six Showmax series that have all earned coveted 100% critics’ ratings on Rotten Tomatoes.
+When your kids are watching TV, you want it to be quality, for the sake of their brains and your sanity.
+Here are six Showmax series that have all earned coveted 100% critics’ ratings on Rotten Tomatoes.
 Whichever grown-up said, “It’s just a kids’ show” clearly hadn’t sat down to watch these classics with their children.

 Age: FPB: A | Common Sense Media: 5+